princyok/princyok.github.io/_posts/2020-04-04-implement-an-artificial-neuron-from-scratch.markdown

     return score
 ```

-I decided to get a little cheeky and throw ValueError when an invalid string is passed to metric, a formal parameter of the method evaluate.
+I decided to get a little cheeky and throw `ValueError` when an invalid string is passed to `metric`, a formal parameter of the method evaluate.

-I also decided to print a warning message if all my activations are [NaN](https://docs.scipy.org/doc/numpy-1.13.0/user/misc.html){:target="_blank"}.
+I also decided to print a warning message if all my activations are [NaNs](https://docs.scipy.org/doc/numpy-1.13.0/user/misc.html){:target="_blank"} (i.e. null values).
 From my experience, these can occur when the computations cause an arithmetic overflow or underflow.

 ## **All the codes**